bdura/livre/design.md

 Cons:

 - we may lose some type information that's only available if done "in order"
-- may become extremely memory-intensive
+- may become too memory-intensive

 Middle-ground: we parse object streams all at once.
 The rest is on-demand, and memoized.